Grapjas93/grapejuice/Readme.md

 **Most units have 2 attack types**, ranged and melee.
 Weapon swapping will **not** be manual.
 The unit will swap to melee if
 - It has no ammo
-- A targetted unit is fairly / getting to close
+- A targetted unit is getting to close
 - The target is a wall
 - The target is a siege unit